 Rules of Noon Sakinah and Tanween

-Noon Sakinah: Noon Sakinah ( نۡ ) is a Noon letter with a Sukoon or a Noon without any Haraka.
+Noon Sakinah: The letter Noon with a Sukoon or without any Haraka.

-Ghunnah: Ghunnah is a Nasal sound specifically produced from the Nasal Cavity.
-Ghunnah is produced as the air streams through the Nasal Cavity during the pronunciation of the voice of Meem (م ) or Noon (ن).
-It is almost like a hmm sound.
-If you close the opening of the Nostril you will not be able to produce the Ghunnah sound.
+Ghunnah: A nasal sound that comes from the nose, like a “humming” sound.
+Ghunnah is produced as the air streams through the nasal cavity during the pronunciation of the voice of Meem ( م ) or Noon ( ن ).
 Pinch your nose and try saying words that start with ‘m’ or ‘n’.
 You will feel your nose vibrate if you hold that letter.

 Ghunnah duration: The ghunnah sound has an average duration of two Harakat similar to the time it takes to say one-two.